mh2888387/Compiler-Scanner-Project/README.md

 4. `output_manager` writes all tokens one by one into the output file.

 Each team member focuses on a unique stage.
 All stages connect together to move from raw code input to a structured token output file, enabling further compilation steps.

+What is the difference between Member 2 (Scanner) and Member 3 (Token Classifier)?
+Member 2 (Scanner):

+Scans the input stream character-by-character.

+Groups characters into tokens (words or symbols), such as "if", "x", "123", ":=".

+Example: It extracts "if" from the input, but does NOT decide if "if" is a keyword, identifier, etc.

+Member 3 (Token Classifier):

+Inspects each token string produced by the Scanner.

+Decides: Is it a keyword, number, identifier, symbol?

+Example: If Scanner gives "if", Token Classifier classifies it as a keyword. "x" becomes identifier.
+"123" becomes number.

+Analogy:

+Scanner: Splits a sentence into individual words.

+Classifier: Assigns grammatical role (noun, verb, etc.) to each word.